AnotherOneByteTheDust/TheCRMService/README.md

 Once installed, you can start messing around!
 Here are some scripts which will be helpful to you:

--   `start`: build the project and execute it for production.
+-   `start`: builds the project and executes it for production.
 Be sure to define the [.env file](env/README.md) first!
--   `clean`: clean cache and dependencies.
+-   `clean`: cleans cache and dependencies.
--   `lint`: detect code formats errors.
+-   `lint`: detects code format errors.
--   `lint:fix`: detect code formats errors and fixes them.
+-   `lint:fix`: detects code format errors and fixes them.
--   `build:dev`: build and execute the project with a watcher for development purposes.
+-   `build:dev`: builds and executes the project with a watcher for development purposes.
--   `build:prod`: build the project for production.
+-   `build:prod`: builds the project for production.

 To run any of them, just: